PRP Treatment for Laser Hair Restoration

 Statistics suggest that hair loss affects millions of men and women in our country.
 If you are one of them, chances are you are looking for a solution that will meet your needs.
 We are proud to offer an emergent treatment that has quickly developed a proven track record of success: PRP therapy.

-PRP is platelet-rich plasma, a product that is present in the blood.
+Platelet-rich plasma, or PRP for short, is a product that is present in the blood.
 Platelet-rich plasma is a nutrient-dense fluid that stimulates cellular regeneration within microenvironments like the hair follicles, joints, and also the skin.
 Platelets are robust cells that contain numerous growth factors, each of which is involved in certain cellular processes.

 Platelet-rich plasma has a long history of medicinal use related to tissue healing and regeneration.
 It is no surprise that this therapy has made its way into the field of hair restoration.